vtereshkov/umka-lang/doc/api.md

 * `umka`: Interpreter instance handle
 * `fileName`: Umka source file name
 * `sourceString`: Optional string buffer that contains the program source.
-If `NULL`, the program source is read from this string rather than from a file.
+If not `NULL`, the program source is read from this string rather than from a file.
 Even in this case, some fake `fileName` should be specified
 * `stackSize`: Umka stack size, in slots
 * `argc`/`argv`: C/C++ command-line parameter data
 * `fileSystemEnabled`: Allows the Umka program to access the file system